altocodenl/TODIS/readme.md

 - Treat expansions as data.
 Keep them in a queryable dataspace.
 - Obscure private data in the expansions by deleting it or replacing it with a placeholder.
 - Have a clear policy for deletion of data when requested by users, or when enough time elapses.
 Enforce these policies as part of the logic of the system.
 Log the extent of deletions.

+### The five-headed beast

+For practical purposes, a data system can be understood as five parts:

+1. Databases & file systems: the permanent storage.
+2. Backend: the part of the system that controls which data is sent and received to databases & file systems.
+3. Frontend: the part of the system that interacts with the user device and with the backend.
+4. Tests: the part of the system that asserts the correctness (or lack thereof) of the rest of the system.
+Better understood and kept separately from the rest of the system, so that it can be a portable, executable specification that can straddle different implementations.
+5. Logs & alerts: data that is produced by the operation of the system and that is useful to the maintainers of the system.

 ### Security